-I told Anna to get off the phone and call my husband.
+I told Anna to get off the phone and call my husband immediately.

-I told him what it said and he said “no worries, just look at the tire when you get to the next service…..”
+I relayed what it said and he said: “no worries, just look at the tire when you get to the next service…..”

-Literally as those words came out of his mouth, I heard THUMP THUMP THUMP RATTTTTTLE.
+Literally, as those words came out of his mouth, I heard a loud THUMP THUMP THUMP RATTTTTTLE.